chardmd/ups-nodejs/README.md

 UPS-Node-JS: An easy to use NodeJS module for integrating UPS APIs
 =======================

-Every UPS API has a corresponding manual which contains hundred of pages long and reading each books is a pain in the ass.
+Every UPS API has a corresponding manual which contains hundred of pages long and reading each books is quite pain in the ass.
 And unfortunately there is no provided example written in Node.JS.

 Check it out boys and girls and see it for yourself.
 [UPS Developers Guide] (https://www.ups.com/upsdeveloperkit)